Some of Google URL search parameters are very, very useful for SEO purposes.

 q but returns all single words in the query as an "exact phrase".

-A proper way would be to use in Google search string
+A decent way would be to use in Google search string a

 + sign in between single words, and encode the

 %22 as shown here:

 All parameter values must be URL-encoded.
 Some input parameters require that the values passed to Google search are double-URL-encoded.